Cluster Random Fields and Random-Shift Representations: Main Results

 \section{Main Results}

-In the first part of this section we shall discuss some basic properties of cluster rf's and their relations with purely dissipative shift-invariant $\alpha$-homogeneous classes of rf's.
-The second part is dedicated to explicit constructions of cluster rf's $\vk Q$ that yield a random-shift representations of $\kk$'s.
-For simplicity we shall assume \eqref{perfect} in the following.
+In the first part of this section we shall discuss basic properties of CRFs and their relations with purely dissipative {\it shift-generated} $\alpha$-homogeneous classes of RFs.
+The second part is dedicated to explicit constructions of CRFs $\vk Q$ in connection with {\it random-shift representations} of a given $\kk$.